rahimkhan76270/leetgpu-challenges/docs/New_Challenge.md

 ## Description

 [Provide a clear, concise explanation of what the algorithm or function is supposed to do.
-Include the mathematical concept, the expected behavior, and what the output should represent.]
+Include input and output specifications, if necessary.]

-**Input Format:** All inputs must be floating-point values.

-**Output:** [Specify what the output variable represents and its expected format/range]

-## Implementation Requirements

-- **No External Libraries:** Solutions must be implemented using only native features.
-No external libraries or frameworks are permitted.
-- **Function Signature:** The solve function signature is fixed and must not be modified.
-Implement your solution according to the provided signature.
-- **Output Variable:** Results must be written to the designated output parameter: `[output_parameter_name]`

 ### Mathematical Formulation